se4ai2324-uniba/MusicExpress/src/tests/README.md

 The two test suites are included in the DVC pipeline prior to the corresponding extract and preprocessing steps.

+More information about this tool can be found [here](https://github.com/great-expectations/great_expectations).

 ## Deepchecks

 The Deepchecks library is utilized in the [test_deepchecks notebook](../tests/test_deepchecks.ipynb) to evaluate the train and test data required for song recommendations.
 The **data_integrity** test suite was adjusted to retain only the most pertinent tests, which include: